 For Immediate Release

-ERAM provides core functionality for air traffic controllers and the FAA designed it to support satellite-based systems such as Automatic Dependent Surveillance-Broadcast and data communication technologies.
-Working together, all of these systems will improve efficiency and enhance safety.
+ERAM provides core functionality for air traffic controllers and supports satellite-based systems such as Automatic Dependent Surveillance-Broadcast (ADS-B) and Data Communication.
+Working together, all of these systems enhance safety and improve efficiency.

-Lockheed Martin developed the ERAM system for the FAA, which is leading and executing the operational deployment at each site.
-ERAM will operate at 20 Air Route Traffic Control Centers – also known as en-route centers – throughout the United States and at the FAA Academy in Oklahoma City, Oklahoma.
+ERAM is operational at 20 Air Route Traffic Control Centers – also known as en-route centers – throughout the United States and at the FAA Academy in Oklahoma City, OK.

-Other FAA air traffic facilities, including Terminal Radar Approach Control facilities and towers, will be connected to en-route centers via ERAM.
-The system will also connect with the FAA’s Command Center in Warrenton, Va., automated flight service stations, and other agencies, including the Department of Homeland Security, the Department of Defense and U.S. Customs and Border Protection.
+Other FAA air traffic facilities, including Terminal Radar Approach Control facilities and towers, are connected to en route centers via ERAM.
+The system also connects with the FAA’s Command Center in Warrenton, Va., automated flight service stations, and other agencies, including the Department of Homeland Security, the Department of Defense and U.S. Customs and Border Protection.

-ERAM will increase capacity and improve efficiency in the nation’s skies.
-En route controllers at each center will be able to track 1,900 aircraft at a time, instead of the current 1,100.
-Coverage also will extend beyond facility boundaries, enabling controllers to handle additional traffic more efficiently.
+ERAM increases capacity and improves efficiency in the nation’s skies.
+It enables en route controllers at each center to track 1,900 aircraft at a time.
+Coverage extends beyond facility boundaries, enabling controllers to handle additional traffic more efficiently.

-The system will allow controllers to share and coordinate information seamlessly between centers, enabling the use of three-mile (rather than five-mile) separation.
-Flight plan processing also will improve, and transitions between sectors and centers will occur automatically, even when planes divert from their planned course.
-This will improve operational efficiency during bad weather and congestion.
+The system allows controllers to share and coordinate information seamlessly between centers.
+ERAM improves flight plan processing and enables automatic transitions between sectors and centers, even when planes divert from their planned course.
+This improves operational efficiency during bad weather and congestion.

-- It is a long-term, cost-effective measure.
-The ERAM program replaces four legacy systems used in today’s air traffic control centers, reducing the hardware operating and support costs, as well as the total number of software code lines and the cost of software maintenance.
+- ERAM replaced four legacy systems, reducing the hardware operating and support costs, as well as the total number of software code lines and the cost of software maintenance.

-- It provides advanced controller tools.
-ERAM takes advantage of the improved tracking accuracy and flight plan processing to create more accurate controller tools.
-Like today’s system, ERAM detects conflicts between two aircraft, but is more accurate, reducing the number of missed alerts false conflicts.
+- ERAM takes advantage of improved tracking accuracy and flight plan processing to create more accurate controller tools.
+The system detects conflicts between two aircraft.
 It also adds new capabilities to operate with variable separation standards, allowing the controller to separate aircraft in the most efficient manner possible, increasing airspace capacity.
-Work is underway to add new controller tools that allow more efficient airborne routing around convective weather, reducing fuel burn and improving airline schedule predictability.
-Other functions will allow airlines to take advantage of their on-board equipment (RNP/RNAV) to fly fuel-efficient routes, improve airspace safety, and reduce noise and emissions to protect the environment.
+Other functions allow airlines to take advantage of their on-board equipment to fly fuel-efficient routes, improve airspace safety, and reduce noise and emissions to protect the environment.